 - Incorporate the liquid ingredients (milk and egg mixture).
 Knead until all the ingredients are integrated.

 - Place the butter cut into pieces and knead until you have a very elastic dough.

 - Make a bun with the dough and let it rest for 10 minutes so the dough relaxes and you can work it better.

-- Divide the dough into 13/14 equal parts and make a ball with the dough parts, cover and let rest for about 10 minutes so the dough relaxes and we can stretch them easier.
-Once the dough is rested, we take one of the dough balls and stretch it rectangular.
-Then roll up pressing with the fingers giving the shape of the hot dog bun (we have to calculate more or less the size taking into account that the dough has yet to rise)
+- Divide the dough into 13/14 equal parts.
+Make a ball with the dough parts, cover and let rest for about 10 minutes so the dough relaxes and can be stretch them easier.
+To assemble: take a bun of dough and flatten it to degas.

 - Place each roll of dough in a baking tray previously smeared with oil or vegetable spray.
-Leave a space between each roll of dough because it will rise.
-You can adapt the baking tray you have, regardless of whether it is larger than you need.
-I used aluminum foil with beans to make a barrier and cover the leftover spaces on my baking tray (see photo).
-Once the buns are leavened, beat an egg with a little salt, paint the buns and sprinkle with seeds if desired.
+Leave a free space between each roll of dough so it can grow.
+You can adapt the baking tray you have, it does not matter if it is larger than you need.
+Use aluminum foil with beans to make a barrier and cover the leftover spaces on the baking tray (see photo).
+Once the buns are leavened, beat an egg with a pinch of salt.
+Paint the buns and sprinkle with seeds if desired.